liamrosenfeld/resume/resume.typ

 *BS in Computer Engineering*, University of Florida
 #h(1fr) Class of 2025 #linebreak()
-GPA: 3.98, Minor in Mathematics, Honors Program
+GPA: 3.98, Minor in Mathematics, Honors Program, University Scholars Program

 == Work History

+#workItem(
+  role: "Software Engineering Intern",
+  company: "Apple",
+  when: "Summer 2024",
+  description: [
+    - On the Productivity Apps team responsible for canvas, editing, and core infrastructure
+    - Designed and implemented a feature to address a highly requested use case
+    - Developed and verified a collection of geometric algorithms ]
+)

 #workItem(
   role: "Software Engineering Intern",